 When I put this book down, I wasn’t sure how I felt about the ending—and that’s always a good sign.
 Overall, I think it’s because Gailey has succeeded at creating an unlikable female protagonist who is nonetheless sympathetic.
 That is to say, I really don’t like Evelyn—she clearly hasn’t dealt with her trauma in a healthy way, and it shows in how she treats other people.
 At the same time, I sympathize with her and Martine’s problems, and I want them to succeed rather than being caught and going to jail.
 Yet the solution that Evelyn comes up with … huh.
 It’s deliciously complex but also disturbing; she has essentially manipulated everyone else involved to arrive at the optimal solution for herself while convincing herself (genuinely, I think) that it’s best for the others too.

-I also think it’s interesting that while Gailey acknowledges there are ethical dilemmas regarding human cloning, she also basically sidesteps them.
+I also think it’s interesting that while Gailey acknowledges there are ethical dilemmas regarding human cloning, they also basically sidestep those dilemmas.
 There is one notable point where Martine holds a metaphorical mirror up to Evelyn and points out the problematic way Evelyn has rationalized what she does.
 Nevertheless, if you are looking for a book that really engages with the ethics of creating humans from whole cloth, this probably isn’t for you.
 Not because it doesn’t present the problems—Martine’s very existence is ethically problematic—but because it never quite holds Evelyn (or, actually, Nathan) to account for the positions they take.